 Regenerative medicine is defined as the process of replacing or “regenerating” human cells, tissues, or organs to restore or establish normal function.
 This growing area of medicine seeks to put the body’s own repair mechanisms to work healing damaged tissues and organs.

 Our bodies have amazing healing abilities.
-Regenerative medicine simply relies on those processes to have the body heal itself.
-The goal of regenerative medicine is to replace, or restore, human cells, tissue, or organs.
+Regenerative medicine relies on those processes to have the body heal itself.
+The goal of regenerative medicine treatments in orthopedics is to facilitate tissue healing, decrease pain and improve function by using cells from the patient’s own body.
 This will return normal function and reduce or eliminate pain.
-Orthobiologics is the use of regenerative PRP and BMAC to treat orthopedic and musculoskeletal disorders.
+Orthobiologics is the use of regenerative PRP and BMA to treat orthopedic and musculoskeletal disorders.

 These are some benefits of using orthobiologics/regenerative medicine for your orthopedic recovery.
 We find that these processes help your body: